Section 125 Cafeteria Plan

 Exempt employees (executive, managerial, or professional positions) as defined by FLSA, are required to work the hours necessary to complete their assignments.
 Additional hours worked in excess of the regular work week are not compensable under FLSA.
 Exempt employees (including probationary status exempt employees) are provided up to 48 hours per fiscal year of administrative leave, pending supervisory approval.

-All benefits listed are based on budget constraints and subject to change.
-These benefits were approved August 2017.
+All benefits listed are based on budget constraints and are subject to change.
+These benefits were approved in August 2021.
 This document is designed to be a condensed informational brochure of the City’s benefits for employees and does not replace any Certificates of Insurance, Summary Plan Descriptions, or City Personnel Policies.
 Detailed Benefit Certificates, Summary Plan Descriptions, etc. are available in Human Resources.
-All specific questions concerning benefits should be directed to the City of Oviedo’s Human Resources Department or appropriate provider.
+All specific questions concerning benefits should be directed to the City of Oviedo’s Human Resources Department or the appropriate provider.